mil167/FFBEWiki/README.md

 # FFBEWiki
-A mini "wiki" that can be used for the mobile game Final Fantasy Brave Exvius made using Spring Boot (Work in Progress).
+A mini "wiki" that can be used for the mobile game Final Fantasy Brave Exvius made using Spring Boot.

----Update Logs (Work in Progress)---
+---Update Logs---

 Please note that this app is still in development!
 It will be updated regularly, so stay tuned for more updates!